Phil Spector, famed music producer and murderer, dies at 81

 Once the 2007 trial began, however, he toned down his attire.
 It ended in a 10-2 deadlock leaning toward conviction.
 His defense had argued that the actress, despondent about her fading career, shot herself through the mouth.
 A retrial got underway in October 2008.

+“Lana Clarkson was a warm, compassionate, kind, loving woman who would be 58 years old now.
+Her energy, brightness and love of life have sustained her family since her murder 18 years ago in 2003," Clarkson's mother, Donna Clarkson, said in a statement Sunday.

 Harvey Phillip Spector, in his mid-60s when he was charged with murder, had been born on Dec.
 26, 1939, in New York City’s borough of the Bronx.
 Bernard Spector, his father, was an ironworker.
 His mother, Bertha, was a seamstress.
-In 1947, Spector’s father committed suicide because of family indebtedness, an event that would shape his son’s life in many ways.
+In 1947, Spector’s father killed himself because of family indebtedness, an event that would shape his son’s life in many ways.

 Four years later, Spector’s mother moved the family to Los Angeles, where Phil attended Fairfax High School, located in a largely Jewish neighborhood on the edge of Hollywood.
 For decades the school has been a source of future musical talent.
 At Fairfax, Spector performed in talent shows and formed a group called the Teddy Bears with friends.